Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 		- Get deposit back when returning horse
 	- Walk faster on paths
 	- 2 other undocumented means of transporation
+- Well
+	- Need titan shard
+	- Choose category
+		- Random is 3 titan shards
+		- The others are 5 titan shards
+	- throw them in the well and flip lever
+		- Loot in
 - Pig races
 	- 6 pigs
 	- first to get 30 points